 - Views: Views from the overwater bungalows are broad.
 Only a few on the land directly front the beach, while most face the back of these and other bungalows.

-- Wi-Fi Internet: Available throughout the resort for free.
+- WiFi: Available throughout the resort for free.

 - Parking: Some limited free and secure parking at the main entrance.